 The examination consists of two parts

-You need to receive a passing grade for your master’s thesis in order to sit for the oral examination.
+The student has to receive a passing grade for their master’s thesis in order to sit for the oral examination.

-The thesis and oral examination is evaluated and graded by a commission comprised of two members, one of which is external.
-The supervisor is not included in the commission.
+The thesis and oral examination is evaluated and graded by a committee comprised of two members, one of which is external.
+The supervisor is not included in the grading committee.

-For the oral examination you will be asked questions by the commission members based on your written thesis.
-In addition to the thesis manuscript, you are expected to prepare a presentation of ca. 20 minutes.
+During the oral examination the student will be asked questions by the commitee members about the written thesis.
+In addition to the thesis manuscript, the student is expected to prepare a presentation of approximately 20 minutes.

 For students who are delayed and who submit in the autumn, the deadline is in the first half of November, with the oral examination taking place in December.